 This course starts in August block.
 This course has teaching/evaluation in August block.

 Course frequency: Annually

-Learning methods include lectures, discussions, group work, oral and written presentations, and consultations with academic advisor.
+Learning methods include lectures, discussions, group work, oral and written presentations, role play and consultations with academic advisor.

 Attendance: Generally speaking, and across academic disciplines, there is a strong correlation between lecture attendance and a student's final mark for any given course.
 Despite one or two exceptions, poor attendance usually translates into poor final marks.
 This is because you will not have had the forum to discuss ideas, nor will you have had a comparable guide to the ideas and problems discussed during the lecture course.
 It is therefore strongly recommended that you attend all lectures.
 It is also recommended that the students organize so called colloquies, discussion groups in where they can discuss their ideas on religion and politics, however, this is up to the students them-selves.

 Independent work: Of course, independent work is as important as attendance.
 It is advised that you read broadly.
 On average, and other commitments notwithstanding, you are expected to give about day a week to self-study on this course, i.e. at least six to seven hours per week.
 It is recommended that you do at least two hours of preparation a week for the seminars and at least an hour of additional reading before rather than after the lecture.
 Lectures are to help you with the reading not to substitute for it.
 Good preparation will greatly reduce the amount of work you will put into writing your essays.